vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Ongoing incidents

 This section lists and links to ongoing incidents.
-This section was last updated September 22, 2024.
+This section was last updated October 14, 2024.
 I hope to update this section whenever there's a new incident or the status of an existing incident changes significantly.

 ### Abdominal discomfort issues starting October 8, 2024